FREE SHIPPING ON ORDERS OVER $250

 Is vegan caviar actually sustainable and healthy?

 Plant-based pearls generally have a smaller ecological footprint than traditional aquaculture, especially when produced from sustainably farmed seaweed.
 However, some brands add sodium, preservatives, or colorants to enhance taste and appearance.
-While it’s often marketed as “healthier,” always check the ingredient label carefully.
+Always check the ingredient label carefully.

-Looking for caviar that’s both exquisite and ethically sourced?
-Learn more about our sustainable harvest story.
+→ Looking for caviar that's both exquisite and ethically sourced?
+Learn about our sustainable harvest story.

 What defines authentic sturgeon caviar?

 True sturgeon caviar is defined by both law and tradition.
-According to the FDA and CITES regulations, authentic caviar must come from sturgeon eggs, properly processed and salted.
-Most premium varieties use the malossol method, meaning lightly salted to preserve delicate flavors, with small variations depending on sturgeon type:
+According to FDA and CITES regulations, authentic caviar must come from sturgeon eggs, properly processed and salted.
+Most premium varieties use the Malossol method — lightly salted to preserve delicate flavors:

 • Osetra: Medium-sized, nutty, and briny